Huitzilihuitl: Reign

 Huitzilíhuitl, a good politician, continued the policies of his father, seeking alliances with his neighbors.
 He founded the Royal Council or Tlatocan and established four permanent electors to advise the new king, in his inexperience, at the beginning of each reign.

 He married Ayauhcihuatl, daughter of Tezozómoc, the powerful tlatoani of Azcapotzalco, and obtained a reduction of tribute payments to the symbolic level.
 Their son Chimalpopoca would succeed his father as tlatoani.
 After the death of Ayaucíhuatl, Huitzilíhuitl married a second time, to Miahuaxihuitl.
-She bore him Moctezuma I, who also succeeded to the throne as the fifth Huey Tlatoani of Aztecs.
+They had a son, Moctezuma I, who also succeeded to the throne as the fifth Huey Tlatoani of Aztecs.

 During his reign, the weaving industry grew.
 It provided cotton cloth not only for Tenochtitlan, but also for Azcapotzalco and Cuauhnāhuac.
-The Mexicas no longer had to dress in coarse ayates" of maguey fibers, but were able to change to soft, dyed cotton.
+The Mexicas no longer had to dress in coarse ayates of maguey fibers, but were able to change to soft, dyed cotton.

 Huitzilíhuitl also wanted to introduce potable water into the city, bringing it to the island from the mainland over the brackish water of the lake.
 But the nobles not approving the cost, he was unable to put his plan into operation.
 He constructed a fort on a rock on the island.

 In 1409, the ruler of Texcoco, Techotlala, died and the throne passed to Ixtlilxóchitl I. In the following years, relations between Ixtlilxóchitl and Tezozómoc of Azcapotzalco deteriorated, breaking into open hostilities c.
 1416.

 In spite of having given his daughter Matlalchihuatzin in marriage to Ixtlilxóchitl, Huitzilíhuitl joined his father-in-law in making war on Texcoco.
 He assisted in the conquest and sacking of the cities of Tultitlan, Cuauhtitlan, Chalco, Tollantzingo, Xaltocan, Otompa and Acolman.
 Huitzilíhuitl profited from the booty of these conquests and also from the traffic of the canoes on the lakes surrounding Tenochtitlan.